 Short-Term & Working Memory:

 For recalling events that happened recently, short term storage part of the brain keeps the information for a brief period.
 Short-term human memory psychology includes working memory.
 It is one of the types of memory in psychology that can store information temporarily.
-The duration of stored information depends upon the conscious effort of an individual.
+Moreover, the duration of stored information depends upon the conscious effort of an individual.

 Without any effort or active maintenance, it is believed that the duration of short term memory remains for seconds.
 Working memory is a sub-part of STM that performs cognitive tasks of storing, organizing, and manipulating information temporarily.